Health And Safety At Work Guide

 All employers should carry out risk assessments.
 They are designed to highlight some of the hazards specific to an organisation and the steps needed to control those risks.

 To develop an appropriate and useful risk assessment, there needs to be real consideration behind the ways a person can be harmed in a given work situation.
 Employees should be consulted on how the risks open to them could be controlled.
 Some workers may have certain requirements, such as pregnant women or those with disabilities.
 The safety of visitors to workplace premises should also be considered when performing a risk assessment.

-In a risk assessment, everything that is ‘reasonably practical’ to stop people from coming to harm should be done.
+In a risk assessment, everything that is ‘reasonably practicable’ to stop people from coming to harm should be done.
 Risks should be balanced with the measures taken to address those risks.
 Assessments should be conducted in respect of noise, chemicals and pollutants.
 They should also note the risk of injuries relating to different parts of the body, e.g. the risk of developing an upper limb disorder or breaking a bone.

 Once the risks involved in a particular workplace area or job role are clear, employers must ensure they protect workers from those hazards.
 They should inform staff of the risks and how they are being protected with the steps they have taken.